Call us: +44 20 8798 0466 or +44 7740 462 463

-It is recommended that all nurses are hired using our advanced booking system.
+We recommend that all nurses are hired using our advanced booking system.
 All information regarding salaries is a guideline and may vary according to age, experience and location.
 All of our maternity nurses are self-employed, but are carefully selected for representation by our agency.

-When you choose to hire a maternity nurse, you ensure the best available care for your newborn and yourself with around the clock assistance.
+When you choose to hire a maternity nurse, you ensure the best available care for your newborn and yourself with around-the-clock assistance.
 Your maternity nurse will be on hand right after the birth to ensure that child-rearing is as rewarding as possible while minimising exhaustion or stress.
-You will also be fully supported with your maternity nurse offering postnatal care, breastfeeding advice ,and general support as a professional ally.
+You will also be fully supported with your maternity nurse offering postnatal care, breastfeeding advice, and general support as a professional ally.

 Hire a London Governess maternity nurse